 It's a new provision in the law that says property must be reassessed to market value when it is transferred between parents and children.
 The result is a massive increase in the annual property tax bill when long-held family properties are inherited.
 Previously, the tax bill on a home and a limited amount of other property stayed the same when transferred from parents to children, or grandparents to grandchildren.
-Now, in almost all cases those properties are reassessed to current market value as of the date of death.
+Now those properties are reassessed to current market value as of the date of death, with only narrow and limited exceptions.